jefhu/JQuery-Widgets-TreeInTable-ConditionEditor-SQL-QueryBuilder-/README.md

 This widget is meta-data driven.
 You have total control of what fields and build-in function are accessible, what operators and value are available based on user-role and service context.
 For example, my company is servicing client-A. I let client-A user to search data using the condition-editor widget.
 Based on service package, I  only allow client-A to access fields [f1, f2.. fn] and use built-in function [fn1, fn2, ..,fn10].
 While configuring search criteria, if user selects "f2" field, I can load the proper operators and built-in functions to the operator combo-box.
 Once user selects an operator, I can further control what values to load to the value combo box.
 Data-validation API will enforce data integrity and rules compliance.
 Please see the demo for details.
 <br/>
 <br/>
-This is an ideal tool for company to offer data search and data analysis services.
+This is an ideal query-builder tool for company to offer data search and data analysis services.
 <br/>
 <br/>
 <a href="http://upload.newmusicland.com/files/jquery-treeintable/test_jquery_conditioneditorDnD.html" target="_blank">See Condition Editor demo here</a>